cetanu/ipfilter_howto/README.md

     block in log quick on tun0
     pass in all

-We need two block statements since return-rst only works with TCP, and we still want to block protocols such as UDP, ICMP, and others.
+We need two block statements since `return-rst` only works with TCP, and we still want to block protocols such as UDP, ICMP, and others.
 Now that this is done, the remote side will get "connection refused" instead of "connection timed out".
 It's also possible to send an error message when somebody sends a packet to a UDP port on your system.
 Whereas once you might have used:

     block in log quick on tun0 proto udp from any to 20.20.20.0/24 port = 111

-You could instead use the return-icmp keyword to send a reply:
+You could instead use the `return-icmp` keyword to send a reply:

     block return-icmp(port-unr) in log quick on tun0 proto udp from any to 20.20.20.0/24 port = 111

 According to TCP/IP Illustrated, port-unreachable is the correct ICMP type to return when no service is listening on the port in question.
 You can use any ICMP type you like, but port-unreachable is probably your best bet.
-It's also the default ICMP type for return-icmp.
+It's also the default ICMP type for `return-icmp`.
-However, when using return-icmp, you'll notice that it's not very stealthy, and it returns the ICMP packet with the IP address of the firewall, not the original destination of the packet.
-This was fixed in ipfilter 3.3, and a new keyword; return-icmp-as-dest, has been added.
+However, when using `return-icmp`, you'll notice that it's not very stealthy, and it returns the ICMP packet with the IP address of the firewall, not the original destination of the packet.
+This was fixed in ipfilter 3.3, and a new keyword; `return-icmp-as-dest`, has been added.
 The new format is:

     block return-icmp-as-dest(port-unr) in log on tun0 proto udp from any to 20.20.20.0/24 port = 111

 # Fancy Logging Techniques

-It is important to note that the presence of the log keyword only ensures that the packet will be available to the ipfilter logging device; /dev/ipl.
-In order to actually see this log information, one must be running the ipmon utility (or some other utility that reads from /dev/ipl).
-The typical usage of log is coupled with ipmon -s to log the information to syslog.
+It is important to note that the presence of the log keyword only ensures that the packet will be available to the ipfilter logging device; `/dev/ipl`.
+In order to actually see this log information, one must be running the `ipmon` utility (or some other utility that reads from `/dev/ipl`).
+The typical usage of `log` is coupled with `ipmon -s` to log the information to syslog.
 As of ipfilter 3.3, one can now even control the logging behavior of syslog by using log level keywords, as in rules such as this:

     block in log level auth.info quick on tun0 from 20.20.20.0/24 to any block in log level auth.alert quick on tun0 proto tcp from any to 20.20.20.0/24 port = 21

 In addition to this, you can tailor what information is being logged.
 For example, you may not be interested that someone attempted to probe your telnet port 500 times, but you are interested that they probed you once.
-You can use the log first keyword to only log the first example of a packet.
+You can use the `log first` keyword to only log the first example of a packet.
 Of course, the notion of "first-ness" only applies to packets in a specific session, and for the typical blocked packet, you will be hard pressed to encounter situations where this does what you expect.
-However, if used in conjunction with pass and keep state, this can be a valuable keyword for keeping tabs on traffic.
+However, if used in conjunction with `pass` and `keep state`, this can be a valuable keyword for keeping tabs on traffic.
 Another useful thing you can do with the logs is to keep track of interesting pieces of the packet in addition to the header information normally being logged.
 Ipfilter will give you the first 128 bytes of the packet if you use the log body keyword.
 You should limit the use of body logging, as it makes your logs very verbose, but for certain applications, it is often handy to be able to go back and take a look at the packet, or to send this data to another application that can examine it further.

 # Putting It All Together

 So now we have a pretty tight firewall, but it can still be tighter.
 Some of the original ruleset we wiped clean is actually very useful.
 I'd suggest bringing back all the anti-spoofing stuff.
 This leaves us with:

     block in on tun0
     block in quick on tun0 from 192.168.0.0/16 to any